jplag/JPlag/languages/llvmir/README.md

 TODO

-### Token Extraction

-Changes to the grammar.

 ### Usage

-To use the LLVM IR module, add the `-l llvmir` flag in the CLI, or use a `JPlagOption` object with `new de.jplag.llvmir.Language()` as `language` in the Java API as described in the usage information in the [readme of the main project](https://github.com/jplag/JPlag#usage) and [in the wiki](https://github.com/jplag/JPlag/wiki/1.-How-to-Use-JPlag).
+To use the LLVM IR module, add the `-l llvmir` flag in the CLI, or use a `JPlagOption` object with `new de.jplag.llvmir.LLVMIRLanguage()` as `language` in the Java API as described in the usage information in the [readme of the main project](https://github.com/jplag/JPlag#usage) and [in the wiki](https://github.com/jplag/JPlag/wiki/1.-How-to-Use-JPlag).

 <br>